doctore/Spring5Microservices/README.md

 ## Future additions

 - Authentication and authorization using JWT token
-- Hystrix to manage potential network problems
-- Microservices communication using WebClient
+- Distributed tracing with Spring Cloud Sleuth and Zipkin
 - Documentation of the REST Api with Swagger
-- Distributed tracing with Spring Cloud Sleuth and Zipkin
-- Deploy every subproject included using Docker